coderaman07/100-Days-of-Code/Readme.md

 I made a bit of Home Page and the Course pages which will help me out to crete the HTML contents via Jinja Templating ( Django related terminology ).
 It looks good but yes the Dashboard page looks awefull to eyes.

+## Day 24

+I made a bit of the models and Database Designing and Table seperation from other entries or you can say like creation of tables in Database [ new table for new task ].

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.